 (2) Source: David Taussig & Associates.
-Derived from information presented in Table V-D of the Service and Assessment Plan.
-See "APPENDIX B - Service and Assessment Plan".
-Includes Assessments initially levied for payment of the Bonds and the Reimbursement Agreement.
-See "SECURITY FOR THE BONDS - TIRZ Revenues May Reduce Assessments."
+Derived from information presented in Table V-F and VI-A of the Service and Assessment Plan.
+See "APPENDIX B - Service and Assessment Plan."
+Includes Assessments initially levied for payment of the Bonds.
+See "SECURITY FOR THE BONDS -TIRZ Revenues May Reduce Assessments."
 Preliminary, subject to change.